SmartsquareGmbH/squit/README.md

 ### Configuration

 The plugin features a variety of configuration possibilities.
-As aforementioned, these are collected in `test.conf` files.
+As aforementioned, these are collected in `test.conf` (or `local.conf`) files.
 `test.conf` files are in the [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format and support all of its features.
 As of the current version, these are the supported properties: